OpcodePete/i3/README.md

 <br />

 ## Keybindings
-Default keybindings are used wherever possible, and for mod$ I use the popular alternative Windows key (Mod4).
+Default keybindings are used wherever possible.

-And I have enabled the workspace back and forth feature (workspace_auto_back_and_forth yes)
+Mod4 (Win key) is used for mod$, which is the most popular alternative.

 <br />

 ## Scratchpad
-I find the _i3 scratchpad_ very useful as I almost always have leafpad embedded in here, using it solely for pasting and re-copying text.
+The _i3 scratchpad_ is very useful as I almost always have leafpad embedded here, using it solely for pasting and re-copying text.

 <br />

-## Start i3
+## Starting i3
-I do not use a display manager and login directly to the default shell, and manually start X when I am ready.
-I typically carry out maintenance and ancillary tasks in the shell, e.g. _Arch Linux_ updates and reboot.
+I do not use a display manager, rather I log in directly to the default shell and manually start X when I am ready.
+I typically carry out maintenance and ancillary tasks in the shell, e.g. _Arch Linux_ updates.
 No need to start X for such tasks!

 To start _i3_ from the shell, X (the Xorg display server) needs to know about i3, therefore configuring _xinit_: